d0ugal/dm/_posts/008 - Vagrant.markdown

 website, or you can try my version to get a development environment I've been using - which is a basic box with some Python tools and postgres.
-Vagrant projects are initialised for a directory and simply contains a file called Vagrantfile (and an automaticly generated .vagrant file).
-Generally speaking I would then do this once in each project root allowing the vagrant file to be version controlled and configured for an individual proect.
+Vagrant projects are initialised for a directory and simply contains a file called Vagrantfile (and an automatically generated .vagrant file).
+Generally speaking I would then do this once in each project root allowing the vagrant file to be version controlled and configured for an individual project.
 Then each developer can create a virtual machine from the same config and this keeps everybody on the same page.